-The compensation committee, whose members in 2009 included Mr. Eide (until March 9, 2009), Messrs.
-Podell and Beinstein, and Ms. Sharpe (effective March 9, 2009) met seven times in 2009.
-Effective March 9, 2009, Mr. Eide resigned from the compensation committee, Mr. Podell was appointed chairman of the committee, and Ms. Sharpe was appointed as a member of the committee.
+The compensation committee, whose members are presently Messrs.
+Podell, chairman, and Beinstein, and Ms. Sharpe, met five times in 2010.
 The committee is governed by a written charter.
 The compensation committee is responsible for risks relating to employment policies and the Company's compensation and benefits systems.
 To aid the compensation committee with its responsibilities, the compensation committee retains an independent consultant, as necessary, to understand the implications of compensation decisions being made.
+See "Compensation Discussion and Analysis" beginning on page 9 for a discussion of the consulting services provided to the compensation committee by GK Partners.
 The compensation committee reviews, approves and administers management compensation and executive compensation plans.
-The compensation committee also administers the Company's 1998 Long-Term Incentive Plan, the Amended and Restated 1999 Long-Term Incentive Plan and the Senior Executive Annual Bonus Plan.
+The compensation committee also administers the Company's 1998 Long-Term Incentive Plan and the Senior Executive Annual Bonus Plan.
 See "Compensation Discussion and Analysis" on page 9.
-In March 2009, the compensation committee formed a Performance-Based Compensation Subcommittee ("Subcommittee"), consisting of Messrs.
+In March 2010, the compensation committee formed a Performance-Based Compensation Subcommittee (the "Subcommittee"), consisting of Messrs.
 Beinstein and Podell, and delegated to the Subcommittee the authority to grant compensation to executive officers that is intended to qualify as "performance-based compensation" exempt from the \$1 million deduction limitation of Section 162(m) of the Internal Revenue Code.
+The Subcommittee administers the participation of named executive officers in the Senior Executive Annual Bonus Plan and will administer the participation of such individuals in the Senior Executive Incentive Compensation Plan, assuming that it is approved at the 2011 annual meeting.

 The corporate governance and nominating committee, whose members are presently Ms. Sharpe, chair, and Messrs.
-Eide and Beinstein, met twice in 2009.
+Eide and Beinstein, met twice in 2010.
 The committee is governed by a written charter.
 This committee is responsible for the oversight of risks relating to the management and board succession planning.
 The committee assists the board of directors in identifying individuals qualified to become board members and recommends to the board the nominees for election as directors at the next annual meeting of stockholders, develops and recommends to the board the corporate governance guidelines applicable to the Company, and oversees the evaluation of the board and management.
 In recommending candidates for the board, the committee takes into consideration the following criteria established by the board in the Company's corporate governance guidelines:

-- · personal qualities and characteristics, accomplishments and reputation in the business community; - current knowledge and contacts in the communities in which the Company does business and in the Company's industry or other industries relevant to the Company's business; - ability and willingness to commit adequate time to board and committee matters; - the fit of the individual's skills and personality with those of other directors and potential directors in building a board that is effective, collegial and responsive to the needs of the Company; and - diversity of viewpoints, background, experience and other demographics.
+- personal qualities and characteristics, accomplishments and reputation in the business community; - current knowledge and contacts in the communities in which the Company does business and in the Company's industry or other industries relevant to the Company's business; - ability and willingness to commit adequate time to board and committee matters;

+- the fit of the individual's skills and personality with those of other directors and potential directors in building a board that is effective, collegial and responsive to the needs of the Company; and - · diversity of viewpoints, background, experience and other demographics.